johnrobinsn/pongfrompixels/README.md

 # pongfrompixels
-This repository contains the code from Andrej Karpathy's article, "Deep Reinforcement Learning: Pong from Pixels" the code linked from that article is a bit dated having been written for Python 2.
+This repository contains updated code for Andrej Karpathy's article, "Deep Reinforcement Learning: Pong from Pixels" the code linked from that article is a bit dated having been written for Python 2.
 This repo contains Andrej's code updated to support Python 3 and some support for tensorboard logging.
 All credit goes to him for the code.

 Here is the [companion blog article](https://www.storminthecastle.com/pong_from_pixels) for this repostory.

 ## Setup Environment
 I recommend that you use a python version manager.
 I use [conda](https://docs.conda.io/en/latest/).

-I used python 3.7
+Usong Python 3.7 and Conda

 ```
 conda create -n pongfrompixels python=3.7